Updated: Mar 14

 Average rent for 1 BR: $2000 - $2400 Average rent for 2 BR: $2900 - $3300 Average rent for 3 BR: $4300 - $4700

-Pro tip: Pleasant Hill is a great option if you like perks of Walnut Creek, but want a little more of a quieter vibe, cheaper rents, and the same great access to trails and hikes.
+Pro tip: Pleasant Hill is a great option if you like the perks of Walnut Creek, but want a little more of a quieter vibe, cheaper rents, and the same great access to trails and hikes.

 Piedmont is an incredibly desirable city with mature tree-lined streets, large luxury homes, and the local distinction for being surrounded in all directions by Oakland.
 With Oakland's historic Grand Lake District to the southwest, the Montclair District to the northeast, and the Crocker Highlands and Glenview Districts to the south, Piedmont is an almost entirely residential city with a very small commercial area and precious few multi-family dwellings.
-Once dubbed “the City of Millionaires,” Piedmont’s early 20th century mansions still stand among larger, architecturally unique and pricier homes that draw executives looking for luxury, prestige, and a high-quality education for their children.
+Once dubbed “the City of Millionaires,” Piedmont’s early 20th century mansions still stand among larger, architecturally unique, and pricier homes that draw executives looking for luxury, prestige, and high-quality education for their children.
 These top-rated public schools have a private school feel and are located on spacious and idyllic grounds.
-Parents willing to pay a bit more to live in Piedmont enjoy a quick commute to work in to Downtown Oakland and San Francisco ,and rest assured that their kids attend some of the highest-rated public schools in the Bay Area.
+Parents willing to pay a bit more to live in Piedmont enjoy a quick commute to work into Downtown Oakland and San Francisco, and rest assured that their kids attend some of the highest-rated public schools in the Bay Area.
 Limited housing availability, the distinguished k-12 schools, and proximity to SF influence real estate prices so expect to pay top dollar to buy or rent a home in Piedmont.

 Average rent for 3 BR: $4,700-5200 Average rent for 4 BR: $5500-7000 Average rent for 5 BR: $8000-11,000+ Average rent for 6 BR: $10,000+

 Fremont is the fourth most populous city in the Bay and provides the easiest access by car to Silicon Valley.
 It also boasts a BART line and two stations (with a third on the way) into San Francisco.
 Fremont is so south in the East Bay that some consider it a part of Silicon Valley, and is a multicultural community rich in history and taking pride in its diversity and contributions to the Bay Area scene.
 Tesla and Kaiser have campuses here employing thousands of Bay Area residents.
-This also drives up real estate prices through the creation of high paying local jobs.
-Still, savvy professionals in a two person household or roommate situation know that they can live in Fremont where one commutes to SF and one works in Silicon Valley, and pay significantly less rent than living on the Peninsula.
+This also drives up real estate prices through the creation of high-paying local jobs.
+Still, savvy professionals in a two-person household or roommate situation know that they can live in Fremont where one commutes to SF and one works in Silicon Valley, and pay significantly less rent than living on the Peninsula.
 Fremont is separated into distinct neighborhoods that offer quite different lifestyles, price points, and housing options: from the Mission Valley, Warm Springs, and Weibel Mission Hills neighborhoods to the flatter parts of the city located near the Dumbarton bridge, so it is good to have a guide when looking for homes here.
 Home to more than 230,000, Fremont offers a wide array of housing options from corporate apartments to custom luxury homes and has access to outdoor space for hiking, biking, and recreation areas for enjoying the warm weather.
-On top of its diversity, Fremont’s multiple daycare and preschool options are a draw for families looking for top-rated elementary and high schools (Mission Jose High School ranks #52 in California.)
+On top of its diversity, Fremont’s multiple daycares and preschool options are a draw for families looking for top-rated elementary and high schools (Mission Jose High School ranks #52 in California.)

 Fremont’s population is almost 60% Asian and the city also has one of the largest Afghan-American populations in the U.S. These thriving communities have fostered some great restaurant choices for busy families who want delicious and affordable everyday food representative of the city’s diverse population.
 The tried-and-true restaurants in Fremont offer kebabs, dim sum, chana bhatura, dumplings, curry pizza, green onion pancakes, falafel, and lots more.